xdg-go/jfdi/README.md

 most-easily modeled in Go with `map[string]interface{}` (for objects) and `[]interface{}` (for arrays).  `jfdi` calls these `Map` and `Slice`, for short.

-`jfdi` uses higher-order functions extensively -- functions that return `Generator` functions, which are called to recursively produce the desired result.
+`jfdi` uses higher-order functions extensively -- constructor functions that return `Generator` functions, which are called to recursively produce the desired result.
 For example, to define a JSON object, use the `Object` function with a template `Map`.
-If any values in the `Map` are also `Generator`s, they are recursively called to fill in the value:
+If any values in the `Map` are also `Generators`, they are recursively called to fill in the value:

     factory := jfdi.Object( jfdi.Map{
         "name"     : jfdi.Pick("Alice", "Bob", "Carol"),